unca-acm/perlemirBot/README.md

 For sandbox mode you will need to make a new API key at: https://public.sandbox.pro.coinbase.com/

+Note about sandbox: you can't deposit funds from fake bank account, but you *can* import funds from the fake coinbase account (click "Trade", go to BTC-USD, select "deposit" > *"USD" > "Coinbase.com")

 ## Related

 We have a webdev team creating a front end dashboard, in addition to a team creating an internal API.